 Today is a free day to explore the area and enjoy the pace of life on the coast.
-Go for a walk on the Lemon Path in Minori or see the illuminated sea cave Grotta dello Smeraldo.
+Go for a walk on the Lemon Path in Minori, see the illuminated sea cave Grotta dello Smeraldo, or head out for a full day tour of the resort island of Capri.
 See the local ceramics manufacturing process in Vietri, or go for a half-day hike on the Path of the Gods.

 Other suggestions include:

 - Visit the beautiful Villa Cimbrone and Terrace of Infinity in Ravello

 - Soak in the sunshine on Gravitella Beach in Vettica Maggiore, Lannio Beach in Centra, or Arienzo Beach in Positano